 Being able to assess the functional affinity distribution of the antigen-specific B{mem} compartment in an individual requires defining the functional affinity for hundreds (the more the better) of individual B cells to obtain a representative picture.
-Doing so by the standard approaches, either through surface plasmon resonance (SPR) or biolayer interferometry (BLI) measurements of mAbs, would be an effort too involved for immune monitoring purposes (Note 8).
-We introduce here modifications of the ImmunoSpot[®] assay that promise to fill this gap simply.
+Doing so by the standard approaches, either through surface plasmon resonance (SPR) or biolayer interferometry (BLI) measurements of mAbs, would be an effort too involved for immune monitoring purposes (see Note 8).
+We introduce here modifications of the Immuno-Spot[®] assay that promise to fill this gap.

-The principle of one of the underlying ImmunoSpot[®] variants suited for this purpose, the inverted assay, is shown in Figure 1A.
-In brief, the membrane is coated with an antibody suited for capturing the Ig produced by ASC irrespective of their antigen specificity or affinity: in case of testing human PBMC, the capture reagents typically would be xenogeneic anti-human IgG, A or E-specific antibodies, or a pan Ig-specific (anti-kappa + anti-lambda light chain) antibody (Note 9 and 10).
-Onto this lawn of Ig capture reagent, the cells are plated (Note 11).
-During the time in which the ASC reside on the membrane, their secreted antibodies will be captured in close proximity to the respective ASC in the form of a secretory footprint (often also referred to as a "spot forming unit", SFU) (Notes 12).
-After a brief period of cell culture during which the secreted Ig analyte is captured, the cells are removed from the plate (Note 13), and the antigen probe is added to replicate wells containing the same number of ASC, but decreasing (graded) concentrations of antigen.
-When the antigen probe is added in excess, all secretory footprints retain the antigen probe: ASC with low- and high-affinity will be revealed alike.
-As the concentration of antigen probe becomes limiting, however, increasingly only the high-affinity secretory footprints (SFUs) will capture a sufficient quantity of the antigen probe for their detection.
+The principle of one of the underlying ImmunoSpot[®] variants suited for this purpose, the inverted assay, is shown in Fig. 1a.
+In brief, the membrane is coated with an antibody suited for capturing the Ig produced by ASC irrespective of their antigen specificity or affinity: in case of testing human PBMC, the capture reagents typically would be xenogeneic anti-human IgG, A, or E-specific antibodies, or a pan Ig-specific (anti-kappa + anti-lambda light chain) antibody (see Notes 9 and 10).
+Onto this lawn of Ig capture reagent, the cells are plated (see Note 11).
+During the time in which the ASC resides on the membrane, their secreted antibodies will be captured in close proximity to the respective ASC in the form of a secretory footprint (often also referred to as a "spot forming unit," SFU) (see Note 12).
+After a brief period of cell culture during which the secreted Ig analyte is captured, the cells are removed from the plate (see Note 13), and the antigen probe is added to replicate wells containing the same number of ASC, but decreasing